-Normally each submission will be marked by two markers.
+(i) Each submission will be marked by two markers.
 The marks will fall within the range of 0 to 100 inclusive.
-Examiners are encouraged to award high marks to good scripts, though marks above 85 will be reserved for scripts that are quite outstanding.

-- (ii) Each initial marker determines a mark for each submission independently of the other marker.
+(ii) Each initial marker determines a mark for each submission independently of the other marker.
 The initial markers then confer and are encouraged to agree a mark.
-Where markers confer, this does not debar them from also re-reading where that may make it easier to reach an agreed mark. - (iii) In every case, the original marks from both markers are entered onto a marksheet available to all examiners, as well as the marks that result from conferring or re-reading. - (iv) If conferring or re-reading (which markers may choose to do more than once) does not reduce the gap between a pair of marks where a mark can be agreed between the markers, the submission is third read by an examiner, who may be an external examiner. - (v) Marks are accompanied by comments on the performance of each candidate.
-Comment sheets are provided by each assessor on each submission.
-Any comments are made available to external examiners. - (vi) The third reader of a submission (whether external or internal) may adjudicate between the two internal marks, and the third reader's mark will be the final mark. - (vii) The Board of Examiners may choose to ask the external examiner to act as an adjudicator, but this is not required by University regulations.
-The requirement is simply that the external examiner must be in a position to report on the soundness of the procedures used to reach a final agreed mark. - (viii) The expectation is that marks established as a result of third readings would not normally fall outside the range of the original marks.
+Where markers confer, this does not debar them from also re-reading where that may make it easier to reach an agreed mark.

+(iii) In every case, the original marks from both markers are entered onto a marksheet available to all examiners, as well as the marks that result from conferring or re-reading.

+(iv) If conferring or re-reading (which markers may choose to do more than once) does not reduce the gap between a pair of marks where a mark can be agreed between the markers, the submission is third read by an examiner, who may be an external examiner.
+For a difference of more than 10 marks between the two marks that cannot be resolved, a third marker will adjudicate.
+Marks will be resolved before the Final Meeting of Examiners.

+(v) The third reader of a submission (whether external or internal) may adjudicate between the two internal marks, and the third reader's mark will be the final mark.

+(vi) The Board of Examiners may choose to ask the external examiner to act as an adjudicator, but this is not required by University regulations.
+The requirement is simply that the external examiner must be in a position to report on the soundness of the procedures used to reach a final agreed mark.

+(vii) The expectation is that marks established as a result of third readings would not normally fall outside the range of the original marks.
 However, it is permissible for the third examiner to recommend to the Board of Examiners a final mark which falls outside the bounds of the two existing marks.
 Such a recommendation will only be approved by the Board if it can provide clear and defensible reasons for its decision.

+(viii) Marks are accompanied by comments on the performance of each candidate.
+Comment sheets are provided by each assessor on each submission.
+Any comments are made available to external examiners.

-(xiii) Numerical marking will be expressed in whole numbers for agreed final marks.
+(ix) Numerical marking will be expressed in whole numbers for agreed final marks.
 These marks will be made available to students (as well as faculties and colleges), and will appear on transcripts generated from the Student System.

-3.4 Scaling
+3.3 SCALING